Tom Uren: Early life

-In 1941, Uren joined the Australian Army's permanent forces.
-He subsequently volunteered for the Second Australian Imperial Force and served in the 2/1st Heavy Battery.
-Uren was deployed to Timor and was a prisoner of the Japanese from 1942 to 1945, during which time he worked on the Burma Railway and served with Edward "Weary" Dunlop.
+In May 1939 Uren applied to join the Australian Army and was accepted shortly after the start of the Second World War in September.
+Serving with the Second Australian Imperial Force's 2/1st Heavy Battery he was deployed to Timor and captured during fighting in support of the Tasmanian 2/40th battalion.

-Uren was later transferred to Japan where he witnessed the distant crimson sky that resulted from the explosion of the US atom bomb on Nagasaki.
-He was discharged in December 1945 with the rank of Bombardier.
+A prisoner of war of the Japanese from 1942 to 1945, initially Uren was forced to work on the Burma Railway and held at the Konyu River camp, along with Edward "Weary" Dunlop.
+Subsequently transported to Japan in 1944 to work in smelting factories, among local workers Uren realised he did not hate the Japanese, but rather militarism.
+In 1945, he witnessed the sky turn crimson from the atomic bombing of Nagasaki and was discharged from service in December with the rank of Bombardier.

 After the war Uren spent a short time trying to revive his boxing career which included a trip to England and Uren worked for his passage on voyages through the Panama Canal.
-On return, Uren worked as a Woolworths manager at Lithgow which led to being inspired to join the Australian Labor Party after attending Ben Chifley's funeral.
+On return, Uren worked as a Woolworths manager at Lithgow which led to his being inspired to join the Australian Labor Party after attending Ben Chifley's funeral.

 Uren and his wife Patricia moved to Guildford, in Sydney's west, in the late 1940s, and established two small retailing outlets on the corner of Chetwynd Road and Hawksview Street, West Guildford to gain the financial independence to pursue a political career.
 Uren also built a family home nearby, before transferring from the Lithgow branch of the Labor party to the West Guildford branch in 1954.